Relations between Belarus and the EU – an Outline

 In February 2011 the Council approved negotiating mandates for the Commission on visa facilitation and readmission agreements with Belarus to the benefit of the Belarusian public at large.
 An invitation to launch negotiations was extended in June 2011.
 In November 2013 Belarus announced its agreement to conduct such negotiations, and they began in January 2014.
 Belarus has signed local border traffic agreements with Latvia, Lithuania, and Poland.
 When implemented, the agreements provide for simplified non-visa regime for residents of areas located 30–50 km from the border on either side.

 EU-funded assistance and cooperation with Belarus involves approximately €30 mln euros worth of projects annually including regional and thematic both ongoing and in preparation.
 The priority areas are social inclusion, regional and local development.

 The EU stands ready to improve and deepen its relations with Belarus.
-For the EU, Belarus is an important neighbour.
+For the EU, Belarus is important as a neighbour.
 It is an integral part of the European heritage and the European community of nations.
 For Belarus, the Union is a principal partner in trade and important partner in sectoral and regional development.
-The EU remains prepared to assist Belarus in democratisation and modernisation.
+The EU remains prepared to assist Belarus in democratisation and modernisation .